top of page

 Do something extraordinary this summer

-Naturalist skills.
-Conservation science.
 Wilderness adventure.
+Meaningful Memories.
 Lifelong friends.

-All of our summer 2025 trips are beginner friendly, with no prior experience necessary.
+All of our summer 2026 trips are beginner friendly, with no prior experience necessary.

 The Voyage